DHackerMe/TicTacToe/README.md

 sudo apt install git
 ```

-Once you have Git installed, navigate to the directory where the game is installed and execute the 'Update.sh' script using the following command:
+Once you have Git installed, navigate to the directory where the game is installed and execute the 'update.sh' script using the following command:

 ```
 bash update.sh